 In a trademark infringement lawsuit, the court will generally look for similarities between the two trademarks.
 They’ll also look at which company was the first to register a trademark and if the two firms provide similar goods or services.
-Even if your company isn’t directly competing with the other, the original trademark owner might argue that the goods or services are connected in the minds of consumers.
-If this happens, you may be charged with trademark infringement.
+Even if your company isn’t directly competing with the other, the original trademark owner might argue that the goods or services remain connected in the minds of consumers.
+If this happens, you may face charges with trademark infringement.

 Steps to Prevent Inadvertent Trademark Tnfringement

-2. Enlist assistance.
-While you may b`elieve you’re safe if there isn’t an identical match, this isn’t always the case.
+While you may believe you’re safe if there isn’t an identical match, this isn’t always the case.
 Consider engaging a trademark attorney before going any further.
 Other databases, such as state trademark registers and common law marks, are available to them.
 Paying an expert to search is also likely to be less expensive than defending a violation that might result in a name change.
 You may also hire a reputable trademark search firm to do the job for you.

-3. Take into account general liability insurance.
-General liability insurance can help pay for legal costs if you are sued for trademark infringement, including
+General liability insurance can help pay for legal costs if you face risks for trademark infringement, including

 - Attorney fees.